Table of Contents

 Avg.
 Cost Per Year: $29,800

 Houston Baptist University’s School of Nursing and Allied Health trains nurses and health care professionals who care for the well-being of people in our communities.
 True health is quite simply avoiding or treating illness.
-It’s concerning promoting the wholeness of the person and also the community.
+It’s about promoting the wholeness of the person and also the community.
 Their Nursing and Kinesiology students understand this.
 They bring enthusiasm, care and diligence to this rigorous challenge.
 Nursing and kinesiology both account for almost a third of the University’s enrollment.

 Official Website: https://www.hbu.edu/school-of-nursing-and-allied-health/